enlacee/devtool/README.md

 devTool
 =======
+Development and Tools 'Notes Knowledge'
+On :
+- project development
+- platforms SO
+- Tecnologies Web
+- Step for config or intall packages y sofware

-notes of proyect in application (linux,ubuntu,lubuntu,enviroment)
+Util for your activity dailyof proyect in application (linux,ubuntu,lubuntu,enviroment)